sleepymalc/VSCode-LaTeX-Inkscape/README.md

 If you look around in the VS Code extension marketplace to find UltiSnips' equivalence, you probably will find [Vsnips](https://marketplace.visualstudio.com/items?itemName=corvofeng.Vsnips).
 But I'm not sure why this is the case, I can't figure out how to set it up properly.
 Hence, I find another alternative, which is [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
 Please first download [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips) and just follow the instruction, copy [`latex.hsnips`](./main/VSCode-setting/Snippets/latex.hsnips) into `$HOME/Library/Application Support/Code/User/hsnips/`, and you're good to go!

 To modify this file, you can either go to this file in your finder or use VS Code built-in command function.
-For command function,
+For commands function,

-1. Press `shift+cmd+space` to type in some command to VS Code.
+1. Press `shift+cmd+space` to type in some commands to VS Code.
 2. Type `>HyperSnips: Open Snippet File`
 3. Choose `latex.hsnips`